aybugealtay/scATAcat_paper/README.md

 - **Data**
     - Placeholder for the data folder.
 The content of this file can be access from Zenado repository

- Please refer to the Zenodo repository for files exceeding GitHub's file size limit.

 #### Citation

 If you use the code or data from this repository in your research, please cite our manuscript:
  Altay, Aybuge, and Martin Vingron. "scATAcat: Cell-type annotation for scATAC-seq data." bioRxiv (2024): 2024-01.